 If you have a minor child, it’s important for you to name a guardian to ensure that your child will always be taken care of by the people you want, in the way you want, no matter what happens.

 A guardian will make decisions on behalf of your child to make sure your child is healthy, protected, and loved.
-It’s so important to make a good decision when choosing a guardian and there are a lot of things to consider.
+It’s so important to make a good decision when choosing a guardian for your children in Massachusetts and there are a lot of things to consider.